 Importance of Soil Drainage

 Understandably this compact composition prevents soil from aerating.
 Well-draining aerated soil allows air to circulate.
-Well drained soil provides oxygen to the plant.
-How can you fix this problem?
-Organic matter added to your soil improves soil drainage.
-Perlite can also be mixed in with soil.
+Well-drained soil provides oxygen to the plant.

 What You Need to Know About pH

 The soil in Phoenix is less than ideal for growing a garden.
-With a pH range of 7 to 8.5 Phoenix soil is considered very alkaline and in the pH range of 7-8.
+Phoenix soil is alkaline.
+It is usually in the pH range of 7-8.
 The average or “normal” pH level in the low desert is 7.5.
-What does this mean for your garden?

 Soil pH levels refers to how acidic or how alkaline soil is.
 A pH level below 7 is acidic and pH above 7 is alkaline.
 The most favorable pH range for plants is between of 6 and 7.